lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 ### Cancellation policy

 You may cancel your participation up to 60 days prior to the workshop without penalty and receive a full refund or priority placement in the next workshop opportunity.
 Within 60 days, we will try our best to fill your slot and, if successful, refund 75% of your registration fee.
+If we are unable to fill your slot we will not be able to provide any refund.